 Make sure you’re clear about who the authors are.
 That’s important for your reader to know, and it ensures that you give credit where it’s due.

 The purpose of technical writing is to convey scientific information clearly and accurately.
 It should be both objective and impersonal in style.
 It should appeal to the intellect, not the emotions or imagination, of the reader.
 And it should rely heavily on facts and data.

 How you organize the information can highlight some things and obscure others.
 Often engineers default to a chronological narrative, even when the time order of events isn’t important.

 For example, as editor of a journal I received a manuscript from structural engineers who had examined buildings that had survived a severe earthquake.
-Their manuscript read like a disaster travel log, complete with photos of the authors in front of local landmarks.
+Their manuscript read like a disaster travel log, complete with photos of the authors in front of what remained of local landmarks.
 If only they had considered why they were there!
 The point of examining post-earthquake damage is to learn what worked and what didn’t so that we can improve our building codes.
 That chronological narrative of their observations made it difficult to extract the relevant information.